 “6 of Substance”

 The CVPost’s “6 of Substance” series is part of our effort to provide news of area nonprofit organizations and increase public awareness of their missions and activities.
-This week’s featured organization is the Chippewa Valley’s Ex-Prisioners Organizing, which is an organization helping to lead the fight to reform the criminal justice system.
+This week’s featured organization is Clear Vision Eau Claire, which helps our community by preserving the quality of life, transforming the local economy, and empowering the individual.

 By Jeremy Gragert, for the Chippewa Valley Post “Eaux Claires brings talent you’ve never heard of but will love,” wrote Teresa O’Halloran of Eau Claire in her Facebook review of the music festival.
 “The ones you know will be doing something you didn’t expect.”
 That five-star review sums up a common thread of reactions by […]